ohakgrete/MISP-to-PROXY/README.md

  ### Operating System
  - Ubuntu 24.04 LTS

- ### Run the install.sh - It will install MISP and then Pi-Hole
+ ### Run the install.sh - It will install MISP, Pi-Hole an then Squid proxy
  ```bash
 chmod +x install.sh
 sudo ./install.sh